-Student Staff Liaison Committees (SSLCs) were previously named Course Management Committees - following a review in 2020 they were renamed.
-The structure of these meetings will vary depending on your course but, in general, a SSLC will discuss matters relating to the following:
+SSLCs were previously named Course Management Committees - following a review in 2020 they were renamed.
+The structure of these meetings will vary depending on your course but. in general, a SSLC will discuss matters relating to the following:

-- Feedback from students (this is the section of the agenda when you and the other course reps will be asked to share) - Academic standards and the student experience - The course Annual Evaluation report and monitoring progress with your Course Enhancement Plan - Reports from external examiners - Reviewing the course(s) and seeking approval for change - Students' progress and achievement - Recruitment, admissions, retention, progression, achievement and performance
+- Feedback from students (this is the section of the agenda when you and the other course reps will be asked to share) - Academic standards and the student experience - The course Annual Evaluation report and monitoring progress with vour Course Enhancement Plan - Reports from external examiners - Reviewing the course(s) and seeking approval for change - Students' progress and achievement - Recruitment, admissions. retention, progression. achievement and performance coursereps/hub/.

-As a Course Rep, it is important that you gather feedback in advance of these meetings from a wide variety of students on your course.
-We have provided Reps with a template to provide feedback to SSLCs, which you can find on our website: worcsu.com/yourvoice/reps/coursereps/hub/.
+As a Course Rep. it is important that you gather feedback in advance of these meetings from a wide variety of students on your course.
+We have provided Reps with a template to provide feedback to SSLCs, which vou can find on our website: worcsu.com/yourvoice/reps/

-Meeting agendas will be circulated in advance that highlight certain talking points which will require student feedback.
-We'd recommend contacting your ARC/Course Rep Coordinator before a SSLC if you need anything explained in advance or if you would like to clarify certain points.
+Meeting agendas will be circulated in advance that highlight certain talking points which will require student feedback, We'd recommend attending a Course Rep Clinic or contacting your ARC/Course Rep Coordinator before a SSLC if you need anything explained in advance or if you would like to clarify certain points.